adel-mamin/amast/libs/async/README.rst

 - **AM_ASYNC_BEGIN(me)**

-  Begins an asynchronous function and initializes the async state.
+  Begins an asynchronous function/block and initializes the async state.
   It takes a pointer ``me`` to the ``struct am_async`` managing the async state.

-- **AM_ASYNC_EXIT()**

-  Marks the end of the async function.
-This macro resets the async state to the initial value, indicating that the function has completed.

 - **AM_ASYNC_END()**

-  Ends the asynchronous function, ensuring that completed or unexpected states are handled correctly.
-It internally calls ``AM_ASYNC_EXIT()`` to reset the async state.
+  Ends the asynchronous function/block.

 - **AM_ASYNC_AWAIT(cond)**

   Awaits a specified condition ``cond`` before proceeding with execution.
-  If the condition is not met, the function returns and can be re-entered later.
+  If the condition is not met, the function/block returns and can be re-entered later.
-  This allows the async function to wait for external conditions without blocking.
+  This allows the async function/block to wait for external conditions without blocking.

 - **AM_ASYNC_CHAIN(call)**